 Value proposition through emails is a good idea, but mask it with content so that you are not perceived as someone pushy.
 Include some call-to-action button in the email.
 Write some introductory texts or a re-introduce your business in the first half of the message followed by the sales pitch.

 This way the customers will not be surprised upon hearing from you after a long time and will be interested in engaging with your emails.

 5. Rebuilding Trust

-The content you put into the email must be written in a way so that it helps in rebuilding the relation you already had with your subscribers.
-There might be some scepticism from them during the initial period.
+The content you put into the email must be written in a way so that it helps in re-engage email subscribers.
+There might be some skepticism from them during the initial period.
 But if you can show them that your business values them, you can actually improve the engagement.

-Poor management of email content is not sufficient to engage with these subscribers.
+Poor management of email content is not sufficient to re-engage email subscribers.
 This, in turn, will make your task of reviving your dead list too difficult.

-One technique you can use to engage your subscriber is to use personalized emails during various occasions like birthdays, anniversaries, or important festivals.
+One technique you can use to re-engage email subscribers is to use personalized emails during various occasions like birthdays, anniversaries, or important festivals.
 Providing the subscriber with a personal touch in your emails can impart trust and confidence in the targeted subscriber.

 While targeting the subscribers not on your primary emailing list anymore, look for ways that you can change the perception when you reach out to them again.